Texas governor backs Exxon Mobil petition in climate case

-The governor of Texas in an unusual move on Thursday asked the state’s Supreme Court to accept an Exxon Mobil Corp (XOM.N) petition seeking to reverse a state court decision in a climate change case.
+(Reuters) - The governor of Texas in an unusual move on Thursday asked the state’s Supreme Court to accept an Exxon Mobil Corp petition seeking to reverse a state court decision in a climate change case.

 California municipal officials sued Exxon and other energy companies in 2017 seeking damages for rising sea levels they blamed on fossil fuel emissions, prompting a countersuit from the oil major in Texas.
 A Texas appeals court rejected Exxon’s effort to depose California officials, leading to the oil company’s state Supreme court petition.